Guaifenesin DM SR Side Effects

 9. Stubb S, Reitamo S "Fixed-drug eruption due to dextromethorphan ."
 Arch Dermatol 126 (1990): 970-1

-Not all side effects for Guaifenesin DM SR may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Guaifenesin DM SR may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Guaifenesin DM SR (dextromethorphan / guaifenesin)

 - Drug Interactions

 - 0 Reviews – Add your own review/rating